 - Provision accounts automatically

-Step 2: Push your course catalog
+Step 2: Import your course catalog

 course_url field should be a deep link to your platform.
 When users